-23 The government has published statutory guidance on Part 2A which concentrates on addressing contaminated land that meets the legal definition and cannot be dealt with through any other means, including through planning.
+27 The government has published statutory guidance on Part 2A which concentrates on addressing contaminated land that meets the legal definition and cannot be dealt with through any other means, including through planning.

-Huntingdonshire Local Plan | Huntingdonshire's Local Plan to 2036: Consultation Draft 2017
+Huntingdonshire Local Plan | Huntingdonshire's Local Plan to 2036: Proposed Submission 2017

-- 8.69 For the purposes of this policy sensitive developments include residential uses, schools, hospitals as well as children's playing areas, sports fields and allotments.
-The Department of the Environment Industry Profiles provide details on the processes and substances associated with common industrial uses and should be referred to when determining whether the possibility of contamination should be assumed. - 8.70 Pre-application discussions with the Council, the relevant pollution control authority and stakeholders with a legitimate interest, for example drainage and SuDS Approving Bodies will be useful where contamination is an issue.
-A preliminary risk assessment should be undertaken as a requirement for validating relevant planning applications.
-All investigations and subsequent remediation should be carried out in accordance with CLR 11 'Model Procedures for the Management of Land Contamination' or equivalent or successor procedures by a competent person.
-Planning permission will only be granted when it can clearly be demonstrated that the development can proceed as proposed without causing pollution to controlled waters or significant risks to human health.
-Planning conditions will be applied to manage any outstanding detailed surveys, investigation, modelling and remediation.
-On those parts of the site where infiltration Sustainable Drainage Systems (SuDS) are proposed, details of ground permeability, groundwater levels and ground quality will need to be supplied with applications to demonstrate the site's suitability for the selected SuDS, and prospects for successful remediation.
-Reference should also be had to national guidance on contaminated land.
-Further technical guidance on the management of contaminated land including how to investigate, assess and manage the risks is drawn together by the Environment Agency in land contamination: technical guidance. - 8.71 Groundwater provides a third of the drinking water in England and Wales, and maintains the flow in many rivers.
+- 8.72 Groundwater provides a third of the drinking water in England and Wales, and maintains the flow in many rivers.
 It is crucial that development does not cause contamination of these sources so that the water is safe for human consumption.
 The Environment Agency has identified source protection zones (SPZs) and maintains maps showing the three main zones: inner (zone 1), outer (zone 2) and total/ source catchment (zone 3) in addition to a range of sub-zones.
-The main area of SPZs in the district is located to the east of Huntingdon, south of St Ives.
+The main area of SPZs in the district is located to the east of Huntingdon and south of St Ives.
 There are also SPZs at Little Paxton and south and east of Waresley/ Great Gransden.
-Private potable groundwater sources should be treated as a SPZ1 with a 50m radius. - 8.72 Particular new activities represent an intrinsic hazard to groundwater and are unlikely to be acceptable.
+Private potable groundwater sources should be treated as a SPZ1 with a 50m radius. - 8.73 Particular new activities represent an intrinsic hazard to groundwater and are unlikely to be acceptable.
 The hazard may result from a combination of the activity type, its duration and the potential for failure of controls.
 Close to sensitive receptors a precautionary approach should be taken even where the risk of failure is low as the consequences may be serious or irreversible.
 Anyone considering development proposals within a source protection zone that could potentially affect groundwater should hold pre-application discussions with the Council and the Environment Agency.
-Applicants should refer to the Environment Agency's Groundwater protection: Principles and practice (GP3)in relation to potentially hazardous development proposed within a SPZ. - 8.73 Land instability is not considered to be a problem for development in Huntingdonshire for which specific policy provision is required.
+Applicants should refer to the Environment Agency's Groundwater protection guides in relation to potentially hazardous development proposed within a SPZ. - 8.74 Land instability is not considered to be a problem for development in Huntingdonshire for which specific policy provision is required.
 However, in circumstances where land instability may potentially pose a risk to development the national guidance set out in the NPPG will be followed.